cysouw/diathesis/text/c03_summaryDia.md

 ### *Adverb Vollapplikativ* {#sec:summary-adverb-vollapplikativ}

 The ~~Adverb Vollapplikativ~~ (full discussion in [@sec:adverbial-full-applicative]) is closely related to the previous *Präverb Vollapplikativ* (see [@sec:summary-praverb-vollapplikativ]), though marked with an adverb instead of a preverb.
 It mainly seems to occur with the adverb *voll* 'full' [@next a], for example turning the verb *pumpen* 'to pump' into *vollpumpen* 'to pump full'.
 Just as in the previous *Vollapplikativ* diatheses, the role *Luft* 'air' will be demoted to a *mit* prepositional phrase (or can be left out completely).
-With the adverb *leer* 'empty' [@next b] the erstwhile object cannot be retained as a prepositional phrase, see [@sec:adverbial-applicative-drop].
+With the antonymous adverb *leer* 'empty' [@next b] the erstwhile object cannot be retained as a prepositional phrase, see [@sec:adverbial-applicative-drop].

 ::: ex
 a.
 Ich pumpe Luft in den Reifen. \